Table of Contents

 Choosing the Right Membership Level

-If you are currently researching “what is virtual office space,” you are likely looking for the best way to anchor your business.
+If you are currently researching “what is virtual office workspace,” you are likely looking for the best way to anchor your business.
 At Workbox, we offer several tiers that provide the professional presence you need, along with varying levels of physical access.

 Floating Memberships